Stylback/home-server/README.md

 This will create a keypair, one public key names _keyname.pub_ and one private key just named _keyname_.
 You can verify this by running `cd ~/.ssh` followed by `ls -la`.

 __NOTE:__ Always keep your private key secure, never share it with anyone!
-If you have reason to believe that your private key has been compromised, generate a new keypair and delete the old one.
+If you have reason to believe that your private key has been compromised, generate a new keypair and delete the old one from the servers Trusted_hosts file.

 Now lets copy the __public__ key to our server.
 On the client, run `ssh-copy-id -i ~/.ssh/keyname.pub alias`, replacing the _keyname_ and _alias_ with whatever you chose earlier.
 If you chose a passphrase for the key you will be prompted for it now.